BLeQuerrec/LineageOTA/README.md

 Just create a directory in `builds/` with the codename of the device (ie. `builds/daisy/`).
 Upload your `.zip` files from `out/target/product/<device>/` **and** the `.md5sum` files in this directory.
 Keep the filename in the form of `lineage-VERSION-YYYYMMDD-ROMTYPE-DEVICENAME.zip` Make sure the server can write in the directory.

+### Warning about timestamps

+LOS's updater expects the build's timestamp while the generated `json` response returns the timestamp of the lastest file modification.
+You can fix this after a successful build with:

+`touch -d @$(grep 'ro.build.date.utc' $OUT/system/build.prop | sed 's/ro\.build\.date\.utc\=//i') $OUT/lineage-VERSION-YYYYMMDD-ROMTYPE-DEVICENAME.zip`

 ## How it works

 The app will parse the client's request to find potential files.
 Files are firstly filtered by date.